 In an age when the number of choices for a single product is endless, customers are spoilt for choice.
 A single iteration of a product, therefore, is never enough.
 People are always on the lookout for new and innovative customizations.
 These may come in the form of colors, materials, and even value-added features.
 If customers do not see much customization in a product, they tend to move on to other products and even other companies.

-Bolia Furniture is one of the best examples of this trend in the furniture industry right now.
-While their catalog offerings are fairly limited, they have a wide range of customization offers.
+Bolia Furniture is one of the best examples of this trend in the furniture industry.
+While their catalog offerings are fairly limited, they offer various customization offers.
 Every item on their website can be customized in a variety of options.
 This makes for multiple iterations of the same basic style, both in terms of the color and the material used.
-Being able to make these choices and order them gives customers a level of satisfaction like no other.
+Making these choices and ordering them gives customers a level of satisfaction like no other.

 What does this mean for the furniture manufacturing industry?